Workiva/over_react/README.md

 The `isSelected` prop is nullable, and is considered optional because it doesn't have `late`.

-Similar to other [late variables](https://dart.dev/language/variables#late-variables) in Dart, `late` required props must be assigned before they're accessed, or they'll throw. fixme wording But unlike normal late variables, OverReact also validates that all required props are set before rendering a component, similar to how all ['required' parameters](https://dart.dev/language/functions#named-parameters)  must be provided when calling a function.
+Similar to other [late variables](https://dart.dev/language/variables#late-variables) in Dart, `late` required props must be assigned before they're accessed, or they'll throw.
+To help guard against these issues, OverReact validates that all required props are set before rendering a component, similar to how all ['required' parameters](https://dart.dev/language/functions#named-parameters)  must be provided when calling a function.
 More on that in [Required prop validation](#required-prop-validation).

+FIXME mention unsafe required prop reads, tie into warnings.

 #### Required prop syntax - quick reference